mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adapter-status.md

 ---
 title: AdapterStatus enum
-description: Enumerates the possible statuses of the FileAdapter.
+description: "Enumerates the possible statuses of the FileAdapter. "
-last_modified_at: 2024-06-17
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Enumerates the possible statuses of the FileAdapter.